Our Ubuntu Project was established in 2012, in partnership with Médecins Sans Frontières (Doctors Without Borders) and the Khayelitsha clinic.

 Impact

-The children really appreciated the snacks and fruit provided by Zip Zap, which remains a very effective, practical way of reinforcing the value of good nutrition.
+The children really appreciated the snacks and fruit provided by Zip Zap, which remains a very effective and practical way of reinforcing the value of good nutrition.
 Sitting together and sharing a meal is central to the concept of “ubuntu”, and this helps to create a sense of community among participants.

 Beneficiaries